-On 1 March 2017, over 250 people came together in London to explore how the ambition of the Sustainable Development Goals could be transformed into action for social and environmental change in the UK.
+On 1 March 2017, over 250 people came together in London to explore how the ambition of the SDGs could transform the UK.
+In this blog Emmelie Brownlee of Bioregional explores the emerging themes of the day.

 The buzz at our second annual conference last week was palpable.
 And it's not hard to understand why.
 With news of rising inequalities and environmental degradation growing by the day, people want to know what can be done.

 The UN’s Sustainable Development Goals (SDGs) came into force on 1 January 2016.
 They aim to set the world on a trajectory where poverty is eradicated, society is equal and just, the environment is protected, unsustainable consumption is curbed and catastrophic climate change is halted.
 They apply to every country in the world.

 UKSSD is a multi-stakeholder network, designed to support the delivery of the Goals in the UK.
 Our conference this year explored how we can translate the ambition of 17 Goals and 169 Targets into transformational action in the UK.

 The day was, in turns, inspiring and shocking.
 The reality of social injustice in the UK was at the forefront of many presentations – from homelessness and poverty to violence against women and unemployment.
 We were unable to forget that millions of people in the UK are affected by these problems every day.
 And, indeed, we shouldn’t.

 The relationship between climate change and social problems was also unavoidable.
 As Dr Jane Davidson, Board Member of The Environmental Association for Universities and Colleges and former Minister for Environment and Sustainability in Wales, succinctly put it when quoting Oxfam: “Climate change won’t make poverty history, it will make it permanent.”